cityjson/cityjson-vue-components/README.md

 A 3D viewer for a citymodel which is based on [threejs](https://threejs.org/).

+### CityObjectInfo

+A component that view details about a city object.

 ### CityObjectCard

-A simple card view with details about a city object.
+A card wrapper for `CityObjectInfo`.

 ### CityObjectsTree